Ninja-Vikash/Docs.dev/docs/javascript/README.md

 - **Package ecosystem** ( **npm** )<br/>A vast collection of reusable modules accelerated development.

 - **Full-Stack JavaScript**<br/>Developers could now use JavaScript for both front-end and back-end development.

+### Impact of Node.js
+- **Rapid growth**<br/>Node.js gained immense popularity, becoming a preferred choice for server-side development

+- **Diverse application**<br/>Used for web servers, real-time applications, APIs, and more.

+- **Ecosystem expansion**<br/>A thriving ecosystem of frameworks, libraries, and tools emerged.

+### Beyond Node.js
+- **Other options**<br/>While Node.js dominates the server-side JavaScript landscape, alternatives like Deno have emerged.

+- **Continued evolution**<br/>JavaScript and Node.js are constantly evolving, with new features and improvements enhancing their capablities.